PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

-Figure~\ref{fig:scenario2_distributions} presents distribution comparisons for both porosity and permeability properties for Samples 1 and 3 as representative examples, revealing that generated images consistently demonstrate tighter distributions around target values compared to real images.
-This demonstrates the cGAN model's capability to generate geological candidates with controlled properties, enabling systematic identification of images that closely match target characteristics.
+Figure~\ref{fig:scenario2_distributions} presents distribution comparisons for both porosity and permeability properties for Samples 1 and 3 as representative examples, revealing that generated images consistently exhibit tighter distributions around target values compared to real images.
+This confirms the cGAN model's capability to generate geological candidates with controlled properties, enabling systematic identification of images that closely match target characteristics.
 In contrast, randomly extracted real sub-images exhibit broader distributions due to natural spatial variability within formations, where sub-image properties depend on the specific location sampled.
-The higher representativeness of generated samples highlights the cGAN model's effectiveness in learning fundamental geological relationships and generating controlled variations that facilitate targeted property matching.
-This capability enables creation of controlled visual profiles of subsurface formations that are more representative of target conditions than traditional sampling approaches, thereby enhancing geological interpretation and fluid flow modeling efforts for carbon storage, groundwater management, and geothermal energy applications.
+The higher representativeness of generated samples highlights the cGAN model's effectiveness in learning underlying geological relationships and generating controlled variations that facilitate targeted property matching.
+This capability enables creation of controlled visual profiles of subsurface formations that better match target conditions than traditional sampling approaches, thereby enhancing geological interpretation and fluid flow modeling efforts for subsurface characterization workflows.